csmoilis/PatentSBERTa/README.md

 # PatentSBERTa Finetunning

+All the scripts have a specific code.
+A means "assignment" and the number means to which assignment the code belongs.

 ## 100 Claims results

 •	Mistral-7B-Instruct-v0.3: Agreed with the gold label in 89 out of 100 patents analyzed.